mialkin/docs/unix/macos/macos.md

 ### ExifTool

-[↑ ExifTool](https://exiftool.org) is a command-line application for reading, writing and editing meta information in a wide variety of files.
+[↑ ExifTool](https://exiftool.org) is a command-line application for reading, writing, and editing meta information in a wide variety of files.

 ```bash